anshulmann11/new/README.md

 Enter your MongoURI in .env file

-use command npm runs start
+use command npm run start